adnuguk/adnuguk.github.io/input/blog/may-2013-meeting-remco-blok-talking-about-html5.md

 ---
-author: gep13
+Author: gep13
-date: 2013-04-24 21:58:09+00:00
-slug: may-2013-meeting-remco-blok-talking-about-html5
+Published: 24/04/2013
-title: May 2013 Meeting - Remco Blok talking about HTML5
+Title: May 2013 Meeting - Remco Blok talking about HTML5
-categories:
+Tags:
-- Events
+  - event
-tags:
-- HTML5
+  - html5
-- KendoUI
+  - kendo ui
-- Remco Blok
+  - remco blok
-- TypeScript
+  - typeScript
+RedirectFrom: may-2013-meeting-remco-blok-talking-about-html5/index.html
 ---

 Aberdeen Developers are pleased to present a talk by Remco Blok on Thursday 23rd May 2013 at the Robert Gordon University.